pdchao23/Block-Smasher/DEVELOPMENT.md

       - Working with collisions
       - Able to trigger the collision and set listener but cannot detect what body is connected with the contact

+  - **5/3/20**
+     - Able to remove the blocks when ball collides with it
+     - Added the game over message

+   - **5/4/20**
+       - Added comments
+       - Added tests
+       - Updated Read.me